SMQ Editorial Board

 Stephen L. Shapiro, Editor

-Stephen L. Shapiro is an associate professor and graduate program coordinator for the sport management program in the Department of Human Movement Sciences at Old Dominion University.
+Stephen L. Shapiro is an associate professor for the Department of Sport and Entertaiment Management at the University of South Carolina.
 Shapiro’s line of research is in the areas of sport marketing and finance, with a focus on ticket pricing in the primary and secondary markets and consumer behavior as it relates to both purchase and charitable contribution decisions.
 Specific research topics include trends and consumer response to demand-based ticket pricing in sport, college athletic donor behavior, luxury suite price determinants, consumer demand in sport, and fantasy sport consumer behavior.

 Shapiro has published articles in leading sport management journals including the Journal of Sport Management, Sport Management Review, Sport Marketing Quarterly, European Sport Management Quarterly, the Journal of Sport Behavior, the International Journal of Sport Management, and other notable journals.
 He has also authored or co-authored chapters in four sport management textbooks.
 Additionally, Shapiro is a research fellow with the North American Society for Sport Management (NASSM) and won the Sport Marketing Association's Best Professional Paper in 2010 and 2013.